aberba/aberba.github.io/_posts/2016-08-20-hello-world-app-with-the-vibe.d-web-framework.md

 }
 ```

-You first import the module for the vibe.d web framework using `import vide.d`.
-The D module import syntax is `import module_name` to import all modules, or `import module_name.sub_module` to import only a sub-module.
-In this code I am importing the sub-module `d`.
+You first import the package for the vibe.d web framework using `import vide.d`.
+The D module import syntax is `import package_name` to import a package along with all modules in it, or `import package_name.module` to import a specific module.
+In this code I am importing the module `d`.

 In a normal D program, you would write a `main()` function which will serve as the entry point of the program, but vibe.d does this behind the scene.
 All you have to do is to put the entry point code in a `shared static this()` function (module constructor).
 Next you configure the vibe.d port and IP address(es) settings using `HTTPServerSettings` class;